Behind on Your Child’s Early Vaccines? Catch Up Now

 Because they see a lot of kids, doctors are in a good position to understand what’s normal teen behavior and what is a potential problem.

-Children 5 and Older Are Eligible for COVID-19 Vaccine Protection
+Most Children Are Eligible for COVID-19 Vaccine Protection

-She encourages parents who initially felt hesitant or unsure about the vaccine to talk to their pediatricians about its safety record.
+Some parents have been hesitant about getting their children immunized against COVID-19, but Dr. Jordan notes the vaccines and booster shots have been shown to be safe and effective.
+She encourages parents who feel unsure about the vaccine to talk to their pediatricians about its safety record.

 If your infant or child has not been fully vaccinated, talk to your doctor about when they should catch up or when vaccination is appropriate.
 If you don’t have one, find a doctor near you.